uedwinc/flyreserve/journal/deployment.md

 - We’ll be using three different GitHub repositories with their own pipelines and assets

-## Provisioning the AWS-based staging environment
+## Defining the AWS-based staging environment

 Update the infrastructure code of the sandbox env to reflect the needs of the flight information and flight reservation microservices